zedricka/star-wars-mania/README.md

 ## Setup
  - Clone repo to local machine.
- - Create index.js
+ - Create index.js.
- - import jQuery library
+ - import jQuery library.
- - Link scripts to html
+ - Link scripts to html.
- - Sanity check in browser
+ - Sanity check in browser.

 ## Tasks
 Make a `GET` request to each endpoint.
 Grab and append the respective values.